Teachers 2023-06-01T08:59:01+00:00

 Jack Dunleavy

-Jack Dunleavy is AHLU’s Lead Teaching Assistant of many year’s standing.
+Jack Dunleavy is an Art History Educator based in London, and AHLU’s Lead Teaching Assistant.
+Jack has worked with AHLU since 2017 and has taught each one of AHLU’s students since the charity was founded.
 Jack went to a comprehensive school in London, where took History of Art A level, before studying English and History of Art at the University of York.
-In his spare time, he likes reading books, watching films and thinking about oil paintings.
-His favourite artist is Pablo Picasso, and his favourite museum is Tate Britain.
+He is currently a postgraduate student at Goldsmiths, University of London.

 Stephanie Farmer

 Stephanie Farmer is Head of Art History at Notting Hill & Ealing High School, having taught Art and Art History at Townley Grammar School.
 She worked as a teacher for the Association for Art History’s outreach scheme and believes in bringing art history to a wider young audience.
 She was Artist-in-Residence at Eltham College.
 She has an MA in Art History, specialising in the early twentieth century, and a BFA in Fine Art.
 She has also worked for arts organisations, including the British Council.
-Stephanie has been teaching with AHLU since 2019, and her roles have included Student Officer, EPQ Manager and Mentor, in addition to teaching Introduction to Art History classes for KS3 and 4 students in addition to A level Art History.
+Stephanie has been teaching with AHLU since 2019, and her roles have included Student Officer, EPQ Manager and Mentor, in addition to teaching Introduction to Art History classes for KS3 and 4 student, and A level Art History.
+Stephanie joined the AHLU team in 2020.

 Matilda Fleming